-Southwestern Motorway crash causing lengthy delays
+Southwestern Motorway reopens after three-car crash

-A three-car crash on Auckland's Southwestern Motorway is causing lengthy delays at Manukau.
+Auckland's Southwestern Motorway has reopened after a three-car crashed earlier caused lengthy delays at Manukau.

+The NZ Transport Agency said all lanes have reopened and the crash was now clear.

-A truck carrying several tonnes of rocks has crashed with two other vehicles, spilling its contents on the road.
+A truck carrying several tonnes of rocks had crashed with two other vehicles, spilling its contents on the road.

 Police were called at about 8.30 this morning to reports of the crash blocking both lanes on State Highway 1 to State Highway 20 link, westbound.